AndrewMarchukov/Fail2ban-defence-nmap-and-botnet-scanning/README.md

-Preventing, blocking, baning bots crawling by ports in iptables
+Preventing, blocking, baning bots crawling and nmap scanning by ports in iptables

 ## Installation